hypre-space/hypredrive/docs/usrman-src/interfaces_cpp.rst

 ``hypredrive::driver`` is move-only and destroys its underlying ``HYPREDRV_t`` in its destructor.
 Methods throw ``hypredrive::error`` when the underlying C API returns a nonzero status.
 The original status is available through ``error::code()``.
-Call ``hypredrive::describe_error(e.code())`` if a caught exception should also print the C-side diagnostic.
-Explicit ``destroy_linear_solver()`` calls are only needed to release solver state before the driver goes out of scope.
+To print the C-side diagnostic for a caught exception, call ``hypredrive::describe_error(e.code())``.
+Explicit Call ``destroy_linear_solver()`` only to release solver state before the driver goes out of scope.

 Configuration
 -------------

-Solver configuration is intentionally YAML-driven.
-The C++ wrapper does not mirror the full solver option schema with C++ setters, because the YAML schema is the project-owned source of truth and supports new HYPREDRV options immediately.
+YAML controls the solver configuration.
+The C++ wrapper does not duplicate all solver options as setters.
+The YAML schema is the project source for these options.
-Use ``parse_yaml()`` for YAML from a string, string literal, input stream, or file path; use ``parse_args(argc, argv)`` for the same command-line style parsing exposed by the C API.
-String-like inputs are treated as file paths when they look like paths, otherwise as inline YAML text.
-YAML text is passed to the C parser as a C string, so embedded NUL bytes are rejected.
+Use ``parse_yaml()`` with a string, string literal, input stream, or file path.
+Use ``parse_args(argc, argv)`` for the C API command-line parsing.
+A string that looks like a path identifies a file.

+Other strings contain YAML text.
+The C parser rejects YAML text that contains a null byte.

 Example
 -------